HimeshKohad/Sorting_Algorithms/Algorithms/QuickSort.md

 <hr>

-Like [Merge Sort](https://github.com/HimeshKohad/Sorting_Algos/blob/main/Algorithms/MergeSort.md), Quick Sort is a '_Divide and Conquer_' Algorithm.
+Like [Merge Sort](https://github.com/HimeshKohad/Sorting_Algos/blob/main/Algorithms/MergeSort.md), Quick Sort is a [Divide and Conquer](https://github.com/HimeshKohad/Sorting_Algos/blob/main/Algorithms/DivideAndConquer.md) Algorithm.
 It picks an element as a pivot and partitions the array around the picked pivot.
 There are multiple versions of quickSort that pick pivot in different ways: